teenareddydharmala/stellar-white-belt-dapp/README.md

 This project documents the transition from basic scripting to a full-stack dApp architecture.
 Key technical milestones included:
 * **Horizon Sync:** Establishing a real-time data bridge for high-precision balance fetching.
 * **Protocol Alignment:** Resolving `TypeError` and "2015 Public Network" warnings by implementing modern **Operation.payment** syntax and explicit **Testnet Passphrases**.
-* **Aesthetic Engineering:** Designing a premium, cybersecurity-inspired UI to match the security of the underlying blockchain.

 ---
 With love 💜 Teena